mjmcnelis/RKM/README.md

 ## Summary
 An explicit Runge-Kutta ODE solver with a new adaptive step size method.

-The Python code evolves ordinary differential equations with one of three adaptive stepsize methods:
+The Python code evolves ordinary differential equations with one of three adaptive methods:

 | ||
 |:----:|:-------------:|